ny4rlk0/BIOS-ACER-NITRO-5-AN515-45/README.md

 <br>Added RTX 3070 firmware for this Laptop straightly dumped from chip with CH341A.
 <br>If i fix my BIOS i will add dump of that too.
 (Unfortunely chip is dead for some reason.
 I cant even read it with CH341A.
 Tried every version.)
 <br>Ordered a new one Winbond W25Q128JVSIQ 128M-BIT as replacement.
-(Could'nt find the Winbond W25Q128FVSQ but this should do the trick if CH341A will be able to detect new BIOS chip because old one does not getting detected.)
-Gonna flash this first then solder it.
+(Couldn't find the Winbond W25Q128FVSQ but this should do the trick if CH341A will be able to detect new BIOS chip because old one does not getting detected.)
+Gonna flash the bios that i extracted from otginal BIOS first then solder it.
+If it's works, i will upload the contents of the chip here too.
 <bold><b>BIOS FOR ACER NITRO 5 AN515-45</b></bold>
 <br>Suggested Version: 1.06 (For Low Temps)
 <br>Suggested Version: 1.10 (For extended support to Windows 11 Sun Valley 2 Update)